1. Dialogue Clarity

 And through those editing sessions as well as working with some fantastic auditory cowboys, I’ve come up with some tips to help you in post.

 An important tip right from the beginning is that audio cleanup differs slightly from project to project.
-Different mics, different environments, and different on-camera talent changes the exact settings and techniques for each project.
+Different mics, different environments, and different on-camera talent change the exact settings and techniques for each project.
 A good chef starts with a recipe, and seasons to taste.

 With that said, the first step is always Equalization.
 EQ is the most common audio manipulation tool in both audio and video editing applications.
 Knowing where components of human speech lie in the frequency spectrum is the basis for knowing what to adjust.

 The first tool we’ll use is a parametric EQ.
-We’ll need to understand 3 things when working with this tool: first, the frequency (expressed in hertz and Kilohertz), the gain or volume (in decibels) and the Q – which is how wide the changes to the volume and frequency will be.
+We’ll need to understand 3 things when working with this tool: first, the frequency (expressed in hertz and Kilohertz), the gain or volume (in decibels), and the Q – which is how wide the changes to the volume and frequency will be.

 Next, we need to know where the components of human speech fit in.
 I’ve got this handy dandy chart to use as a guide.
 While all speech is slightly different, it does give you a starting point on what frequencies to adjust.